Fbada006/PdfTestApp/README.md

 The app also uses GitHub actions to build the app and runs whenever a new pull request or merge to the `master` branch happens.
 The pipeline also runs unit tests.
 The status of the build is displayed at the top of this file.

+#### Challenges

+1. The biggest challenge in the app has been how to handle the favorite feature from the main list while at the same time providing a smooth user experience.
+One of the things I did was refresh the entire list once the favorite button was clicked for an item but the list appeared to jump.
+This forced a rethink where I solved it by working on a background thread to save the favorite in the db then update the list in memory once the favorite operation is completed, which triggers a recomposition of the list in a smooth way.
+2. Another challenge was in how to choose between a local db or `SharedPreferences` for the favorite feature considering that the files themselves cannot be modified.
+Eventually, the decision I made was to use `Room DB` because SQL is quite fast in writing and reading.
+3. Initially, the app was using the `MediaStore` APIs for querying the data from the file system, which worked to some extent but the single-page PDF files exported by the app could not be loaded for some reason.
+This forced a refactor to use the current `getPdfListFromFile` implementation in the `PdfRepoImpl` class, which works seamlessly although it did need a bit of research in determining a unique key for each file.
+This ended up being the `canonicalPath` of a file, which is absolute and unique.

 ```
 MIT License